thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 ### Monitoring for updated certificates

-**EDIT 9th of February 2026: Looks like the report was rolled back for now :(**

 Microsoft released a new report in Intune to monitor for the updated certificates.
-It was released the end of January 2026.
 You can find it by navigating to the following blade: Reports > Windows Quality Updates > Reports > Secure Boot Status

 ![Monitoring](/assets/images/2025-09-03-SecureBoot-Cert-Expiration/SecureBootMonitoring.png?raw=true "Monitoring for updated certs")